 Digging for Discounted Dividend Stocks

-For those discount shoppers out there, we have also focused on small cap stocks that trade for under $15 a share.
-Here they are:
+For those discount shoppers out there, we have also focused on small cap stocks that have an exceptionally high dividend yield so you can collect higher than average income.
+Here they are…

 Director of Research